NVIDIA/TensorRT-LLM/docs/source/performance.md

 ```

 > [!WARNING]
-> If you have elevated privileges on your system, then skip the `make -C docker run LOCAL_USER=1`
+> If you have elevated privileges on your system, then run `make -C docker run` instead of
-command above as it may make it so that you cannot access some required system libraries within the
+`make -C docker run LOCAL_USER=1` command above as it may make it so that you cannot access some
-container because the build forces your UID and GID to match those that are set for your non-elevated
+required system libraries within the container because the build forces your UID and GID to match
-user.
-There are cases where the container will be booted as root (i.e. on some SLURM systems with
+those that are set for your non-elevated user.
+There are cases where the container will be booted
-the pyxis plugin) which will cause libraries to be missing.
+as root (i.e. on some SLURM systems with the pyxis plugin) which will cause libraries to be missing.

 If you are benchmarking in a shared environment, you need to specify the GPU indices that you would
 like the container to use, otherwise the Makefile defaults to loading the container with all GPUs on